orbicube/sorcle/README.md

 * Currently text is partially transparent and has an aliased look.
 To somewhat alleviate this in OBS, use the provided `backboard.png` (or the -992 variant for a little border) as a source behind the program.

 ## Configuration
 settings.toml is configurable, and you can swap out the sound and graphic files as needed.
+Changed settings will not be reflected on an import, you must restart the program for them to be reflected.
 ### Reference
 ```
 [spreadsheet]